elys-network/cosmovisor/tutorial_validator_setup.md

 By default, Cosmovisor makes a full backup of the data folder when an upgrade takes place — if the upgrade fails and the data becomes corrupted, it allows to restore the backup and attempt the process again.
 However, this can take a long time and use up a lot of disk space.<br>
 This flag disables this backup.

+The `Restart` and `RestartSec` items ensure that if the node crashes for some reason (e.g. killed by the OS because the server ran out of memory), it will automatically attempt to restart after 5 seconds.

 ## **3.3 Upgrading**